 If energy efficiency is a top priority, cellular shades, like Duette® Honeycomb Shades, are an ideal living room window treatment.
 The cellular design of Duette shades adds a layer of insulation at the window, so you can reduce energy consumption and stay comfortable all year long.
 You can also opt for the Duette Architella® honeycomb-within-a-honeycomb construction if you want extra insulation.

 The great thing about Duette shades is that they come in so many pleat sizes, colors, patterns, textures and opacities that they'll work with any living room décor.
 You can even combine two fabrics on the same shade for more light control.
-Or choose the Top-Down/Bottom-Up option that lets you operate your window shades from the top down, bottom up or anywhere in between to enhance your views while still maintaining your privacy.

 For a soft, elegant look in your living room, Roman shades are a modern and clean-lined alternative to traditional full-length draperies.
 Plus, they're an excellent way to add visual interest if your living room has a lot of whites and neutrals.
 Vignette® Modern Roman Shades, for instance, feature luxurious colors and textures in a wide range of styles and fold sizes.